Takeover, turnaround, transfer…what happens when Texas takes over a school district?

 Shutting down a school district and merging it with another is the last resort for TEA.
 “A few years ago we closed and merged a school district because there was horrifying conditions,” said Culbertson.
 “They also had financial and academic issues but the conditions of the school buildings were just unbelievable.
 There was also serious issues there with health and safety.
 It was just a combination of things.”
 Before merging school districts, TEA looks at which district can absorb the incoming district and where it has the least impact on the receiving district students and finances.
 There is incentive aid that is also provided to the receiving district.

-School takeovers happen not only in Texas, but throughout the United States.
+School district takeovers happen not only in Texas, but throughout the United States.
 In the past decade, the debate over school control has shifted to include “takeover districts” in which schools that are deemed “chronically failing” are removed from the local school district and placed in a statewide district with a separate governance structure.
 In 2003, Louisiana established the “Recovery School District,” the first statewide district of this kind.
 In the aftermath of Hurricane Katrina in 2005, the state rapidly expanded its takeover district.
 Tennessee followed suit, creating its “Achievement School District” in 2010 and expanding it in 2012.
 Michigan established its “Education Achievement Authority” in 2013, explicitly modeled on the Louisiana precedent.
 Nevada launched their “Nevada Achievement School District” this year.

-School District Closures and Takeovers Timeline
+School District Takeovers and Closures Timeline

 1990s– Kendleton ISD went on and off through TEA interventions until 2010 when it closed and merged with Lamar Consolidated ISD.